primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/image105.png)

 Once again, if you wanted to avoid filling out the fields on one of these subform entries, you could just click the "Remove" button to remove that subform entry.
-For more information on how you can set which fields are required, please see the Primero Administration and Configuration Guide.
+For more information on how you can set which fields are required, please see the **Primero Administration and Configuration Guide**.

 # Generating Automatic Follow Ups